bordalix/yamup/README.md

 You can install and use yamup from Linux, Mac.

-Yet Another Meteor UP (yamup) does not user docker containers like all the rest MUP forks, it's based on the original MUP, but updated for modern Meteor times.
+Yet Another Meteor UP (yamup) does not use docker containers like all the rest MUP forks, it's based on the original MUP, but updated for modern Meteor times.

 **Note:** I Can confirm this branch works with Meteor 1.5 Node 4.8.4 and MongoDB 3.2 and an Ubuntu 14 EC2 instance.